myparcelnl/woocommerce/readme.txt

 = 3.1.0 (2018-12-12) =
 * Hotfix: Show delivery options when checkout form already filled in.
-* Improvement: Add Digital stamp

 = 3.0.10 (2018-12-05) =
 * Hotfix: Flashing of the order summary.

-= 3.0.9 (2018-12-04) =
-* Hotfix: Get mailbox delivery option and save it into the order.

 = 3.0.8 (2018-12-04) =
 * Fix: The multiple calls that are made to retrieve the shipping data.